By J. Patrick O’Leary

 3. Have you volunteered in your community?
 If so, what position, where and when?

-4. What are the three most important issues facing your city/district, and how will you address them if elected?
+4. What are the three most important issues facing your city, and how will you address them if elected?

 5. Please provide basic contact information: Website, phone number, email, social media, as well as name of candidate committee and chairperson.

-The Neighborhood Gazette will not be endorsing candidates or ballot initiatives.
+The Neighborhood Gazette does not endorse candidates.
 Individual staff members may be involved in political campaigns, but they do not speak officially for the newspaper.

 Most Important Issues: